-House Urges Tinubu to Direct CDS to Flush Out Bandits In Gombe
+House Urges Tinubu to Direct CDS to Flush Out Bandits in Gombe

 Kumo expressed worry that these incidents are a stark reminder of the overwhelming threat to national security, and a call to all security agencies to double their efforts in ensuring that they provide adequate protection to the citizens and their properties.

-The House therefore urged the National Emergency Management Agency (NEMA) and the North East Development Commission (NEDC) to immediately provide relief materials to the victims of the attack in communities within Akko Local Government Area.
+The House therefore, urged the National Emergency Management Agency (NEMA) and the North East Development Commission (NEDC) to immediately provide relief materials to the victims of the attack in communities within Akko Local Government Arca.

-It also urged: “The President and Commander In-Chief of the Armed Forces, Federal Republic of Nigeria, to, as a matter of urgency, direct the Chief of Defence Staff to initiate a coordinated Joint Security Operation and provide aera surveillance and ground support to flush out the bandits and destroy their camps to avoid recurrence;
+It also urged “the President and Commander-In-Chief of the Armed Forces, Federal Republic of Nigeria, to, as a matter of urgency, direct the Chief of Defence Staff to initiate a coordinated Joint Security Operation and provide aera surveillance and ground support to flush out the armed bandits and destroy their camps to avoid recurrence;